 Schools cannot accept e-mails from a parent giving permission for a student to participate in a field trip experience in lieu of the standard permission form.
-However, a signed field trip permission form that is faxed to the school may be accepted.

 Attire

 In most circumstances, students generally wear their St. Anthony red field trip T-shirt and uniform bottoms on all field trips.
 Students must wear an approved red St. Anthony field trip shirt.
 If a student does not have a red St. Anthony field trip shirt, a shirt of a like color should be worn and a red St. Anthony shirt purchased/obtained by the next field trip.
 In addition, jeans or other non-uniform bottoms may be permitted at teacher discretion.
 Students must adhere to the attire code on the field trip permission form.